- Title Associate Professor of Biology; Director of the BU Marine Program

-- Area of Interest Population Ecology, Evolutionary Ecology, Behavioral Ecology, Marine Ecology, Fish Biology, Biological Oceanography, and Conservation Biology
+- Area of Interest Evolutionary Ecology, Animal Behavior, Marine Ecology and Biological Oceanography.

-The Buston Lab, in conjunction with an international network of collaborators, grapples with questions at the frontiers of population ecology, evolutionary biology, behavioral ecology and conservation biology in marine systems.
-Our research focuses on four major questions:
+The Buston Lab, together with an international network of collaborators, grapples with questions at the frontiers of behavioral ecology, population ecology, and evolutionary biology in the marine environment.
+To date, our research has focused on two major questions.

-Behavioral Ecology.
-Third, why some do some individuals forgo their own reproduction and behave cooperatively in animal societies?
-This question has challenged evolutionary biologists ever since Darwin pointed out the difficulties that these behaviors posed for his theory of natural selection.
-See our articles in Nature and Proceedings of the Royal Society, or more recent syntheses in American Scientist and Investigación y Ciencia to see how we have tackled this question using clown anemonefish.
+Behavioral Ecology — Social Evolution.
+First, why do some individuals forgo their own reproduction and behave cooperatively in animal societies?
+This question has challenged evolutionary biologists ever since Darwin pointed out the diﬃculties that these behaviors posed for his theory of natural selection.
+See our articles in Nature and Proceedings of the Royal Society, or syntheses in American Scientist and Investigación y Ciencia to see how we have tackled this question using clown anemonefish.
 Students have built from here, investigating social evolution in emerald gobies, parental negotiations in clown anemonefish, and social networks in humbug damselfish.
 (More here)

-Our research combines long-term field studies with experimental manipulations, mathematical modeling and molecular genetics.
-We use a hypothesis driven approach to address fundamental questions at the interface of population-, evolutionary-, and behavioral ecology in marine systems.
+Our research combines long-term field studies with experimental manipulations, molecular genetics, and mathematical modeling.
+We use a hypothesis-driven approach to address fundamental questions at the interface of behavioral-, population-, and evolutionary biology in marine systems.